vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/routing.md

 When using [VTEX IO Store Framework](https://developers.vtex.com/docs/guides/store-framework), you do not need to manage routing and HTTP methods directly.
 Instead, routing and HTTP request methods are managed by either the [Rewriter](https://developers.vtex.com/docs/apps/vtex.rewriter) app or the [store builder](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-builder), depending on the route type.
 This allows you to focus on creating and managing route paths and page templates.

-VTEX IO routes are classified into four different categories:
+Store Framework routes are classified into four different categories:

 - **Product routes:** Related to product pages.
 - **Search routes:** Related to search pages.
-- **Navigation routes:** Client-side defined routes related to VTEX IO custom paths and predefined templates, such as [department](https://github.com/vtex-apps/store/blob/master/store/routes.json#L27), [brand](https://github.com/vtex-apps/store/blob/master/store/routes.json#L21), and [category](https://github.com/vtex-apps/store/blob/master/store/routes.json#L33) routes.
+- **Navigation routes:** Client-side defined routes related to Store Framework custom paths and predefined templates, such as [department](https://github.com/vtex-apps/store/blob/master/store/routes.json#L27), [brand](https://github.com/vtex-apps/store/blob/master/store/routes.json#L21), and [category](https://github.com/vtex-apps/store/blob/master/store/routes.json#L33) routes.
 - **Custom routes:** Created by the user to handle custom landing pages.

-The Rewriter app manages the first three route types.
+The [Rewriter app](https://developers.vtex.com/docs/apps/vtex.rewriter) manages the first three route types.
 It interprets the requested path, identifies the route type, and then forwards the route path to the rendering pipeline.
 Learn more in [Rewriter GraphQL API](https://developers.vtex.com/docs/apps/vtex.rewriter@1.63.0/rewriter-graphql-api).

-The store builder manages custom routes.
+The [store builder](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-builder) manages custom routes.
 Therefore, custom routes are not stored in the Rewriter app, meaning their paths are directly forwarded to the render server.
 To learn how to create a custom page, see the [Creating a new custom page](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-new-custom-page) guide.

 ## Before you begin